NabiilahArdini/UnsupervisedLearning/quiz.md

 ```

-8. Can you describe the charateristic coffee that  in the same cluster as `coffeeId` 218!
+8. Can you describe the characteristic coffee that  in the same cluster as `coffeeId` 218!
   - [ ] Highest mean of Aroma, highest mean of Sweetness, and lowest mean of Acidity
   - [ ] Highest mean of Aroma, highest mean of Flavor, and lowest mean of Body
   - [ ] Highest mean of Aroma, highest mean of Flavor, and highest mean of Acidity